Diverse and flexible graduate training opportunities in the biological and biomedical sciences.

-The Comparative Biomedical Sciences Graduate Program is a multidisciplinary graduate program with faculty who are employing state-of-the-art techniques to address a number of interesting scientific problems in the basic and applied biomedical sciences.
+The Comparative Biomedical Sciences Graduate Program is a multidisciplinary graduate program with faculty who are employing state-of-the-art techniques to address interesting scientific problems in the basic and applied biomedical sciences.
 The Comparative Biomedical Sciences Graduate Program confers Master of Science (M.S.) and Doctor of Philosophy (Ph.D.) degrees.

 The objectives of the CBS graduate program are:

-- To train students to (1) conduct independent research in basic and/or applied biomedical sciences in their area of specialization, (2) have a fundamental and broad-based interdisciplinary knowledge of animal and human health related biomedical sciences , and (3) develop critical thinking, oral and written communication, leadership as well as team skills, and (4) to excel as teachers of biomedical science.
+- To train students to conduct independent research in basic and/or applied biomedical sciences in their area of specialization, to have a fundamental and broad-based interdisciplinary knowledge of animal and human health related biomedical sciences, to develop critical thinking, oral and written communication, leadership as well as team skills, and to excel as teachers of biomedical science.

-Most of research faculty with whom students will study have laboratories in the main CVM building or the new biomedical Research Building.
-The new 100,000 sg. ft. building is located directly across from the main College building and has a transgenic mouse facility for projects related to mouse and animal genomics.
+Most research faculty with whom students will study have laboratories in the main CVM building or the Biomedical Research Building.
+The 100,000-square-foot building is located directly across from the main college building and has a transgenic mouse facility for projects related to mouse and animal genomics.

 CBS 565 Fundamentals of Comparative Biomedical Sciences (3 credits)

 ST 511 Experimental Statistics for Biological Sciences (3 credits)